oracle-livelabs/oic/oic-gen3/common/provision-oic/provision.md

 1. On the Oracle Cloud Get Started page, select the region in the upper right where you created your Oracle Integration 3 instance.
 Open the navigation menu in the upper left and click **Developer Services**.
 Under **Application Integration**, click **Integration**.
 2. If needed, select the compartment where you created your Oracle Integration 3 instance.
 You should see your instance.
-3. At the far right, click the Task menu and select Service Console.
+3. At the far right, click the Task menu and select **Service Console**.
 A new browser window will open to your Oracle Integration home page.
 	![Oracle Integration Home Page](./images/oic-homepage.png)

+If a message appears that access was denied, or the home page flashes, you don't have access to the Oracle Integration instance.
+See [Assigning Oracle Integration Roles to Groups](https://docs.oracle.com/en/cloud/paas/application-integration/oracle-integration-oci/assigning-oic-roles-groups.html#GUID-B839F41C-445D-4137-8F2C-BF5CCBEC3D5C)

-	You may now **proceed to the next lab**.
+Please *proceed to the next lab*.

 ## Learn More